boltops-tools/terraspace-docs/tfvars/seed.md

           create  app/stacks/network/tfvars/prod.tfvars
     $

-## Where Option

-By default, the `seed` command detects where the module came from IE: the `app/stacks` or `app/modules` folder.
-Based on this, it will generate starter files within the `app` or `seed` folder per [TFVars Docs](../tfvars.md).

-You can override this with the `--where` option.
-Example:

-    $ terraspace seed network --where seed
-    Seeding tfvar files for network
-          create  seed/tfvars/stacks/network/dev.tfvars
-    $

 ## Providing Example Values

 You can provide example starter values by providing them in the description.
 Anything after the `IE:` or `Example:` text is used as the starter parameter value.
 Here's an example: